For more information, please review the “Mediation” section of our Appeal Guide.

 A mediator assigned by the Ontario Land Tribunal (OLT) may chose to visit the expropriated property before meeting the parties to the negotiation.
 The parties do not have to be present with the mediator at the time of the site visit.
 The mediators may apply the information from their site visit to try to assist the parties to negotiate a settlement.

 Prior to Mediation

-With respect to additional materials relied upon at the mediation, these can be subsequently provided to the BON, at least 20 days before the mediation date.
+Any additional materials a party wishes to rely on during mediation can be subsequently provided to the OLT at least 10 days before the mediation date.

-Just prior to the mediation date, the BON will request a list of attendees from both parties.
+Just prior to the mediation date, the OLT will request a list of attendees and a complete list of materials relied upon at mediation from both parties.

 During the Mediation

-At the beginning of the mediation, the Members will review the mediation process that they will follow that day.
-The BON’s mandate is to assist the parties to successfully negotiate a settlement of the compensation for the claim by an informal process.
+At the beginning of the mediation, the mediators will review the mediation process that they will follow that day.
+The OLT’s mandate is to assist the parties to successfully negotiate a settlement of the compensation for the claim by an informal process.

 - Confirm that everyone has the same reports and ask if there are any more materials that are to be referred to.

-- Ask if there have been any discussions between the parties since the materials were first provided to the BON.
+- Ask if there have been any discussions between the parties since the materials were first provided to the OLT.